How to Install FFmpeg on Ubuntu 26.04, 24.04 and 22.04

 100 /var/lib/dpkg/status

-If you plan to build software against FFmpeg libraries, install the development headers as well:
+If you plan to compile software against FFmpeg libraries, install the development headers too:

 sudo apt install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev